 The 4th Street Lilac Festival

 Rejoice in the reawakening of the lovely Mission lilacs at the 4th Street Lilac Festival.
 As one of the community's most popular spring festivals, this one-day event sees thousands of attendees jam-packing this massive street party.
-The Lilac Festival is a pedestrian-friendly event ideal for all ages, with bounce houses, ball pits, several bands, and trendy boutique shopping vendors and stores open during the festivities.
+The Lilac Festival is a pedestrian-friendly event in Calgary ideal for all ages, with bounce houses, ball pits, several bands, and trendy boutique shopping vendors and stores open during the festivities.

 Attendees can peruse more than 500 vendors, and offerings range from handmade crafts and jarred goods to imported house and garden wares.
 Come and celebrate the season at the 4th Street Lilac Festival this year on the first Saturday in June.